 Maybe your challenge is a massive pile of school debt like mine was.
 Perhaps it’s an underwater mortgage, a retirement plan that looks more like an “if” than a “when,” or simply keeping the bills paid when your income isn’t keeping up.

 We all have some big, scary dragon to face in our financial lives.
 I want to tell you about one of mine to remind you that you’re not alone.
 And most importantly, I want to show you that with a drop of strategy and a gallon of gall, you can slay anything.

 Life and Debt: My Story

 I remember joking with a friend toward the end of college about how I had just recently calculated my net worth for the first time.
-I was pleased to report that it was over six figures, but I was less pleased about the minus sign that went in front of it.
+I was pleased to report that it was over six figures, but I was less pleased about the minus sign in front of it.

 Most adults living in the 21st century will be dramatically unsurprised by my descent into debt.